chipzoller/hugo-clarity/README.md

 ![Here is my alt text for this image.](https://github.com/chipzoller/hugo-clarity/blob/master/images/image-figure.png)

+> NOTE: Alt text with double quotes will produce broken HTML per limitations with Markdown.
+It is recommended to omit any quotations from your alt text.

 #### Inline images

 To make a blog image inline, append `:inline` to its alt text.
 Typically, inline images will have no alt text associated with them.